Mussel

 Heat provides counter-note to briny sweetness; popular in Southern Italian and Spanish preparations

-Umami depth and acidity work well in Mediterranean and Italian preparations
+Tomato's acidity and umami enhance briny sweetness; works particularly well in Mediterranean and Italian preparations

 The starch absorbs cooking liquid while saffron's warmth enhances mussel preparations